 - Workplace injury, trauma and/or illness record, or other appropriate workplace incident report form for written reports.

 Special Needs and LLN Reasonable Adjustment

 Sports Medicine Australia recognises that students participating in its training courses may have special needs.
 These may include but are not limited to students with language, literacy and/or numeracy problems, or disabilities.
-Students with special needs should Contact Us prior to enrolment too discuss their needs.
+Students with special needs should contact us prior to enrolment to discuss their needs.